 Although a kid usually lets out a short bleat when the cord is clamped, most recover fully within fifteen minutes.

-Some cattle ranchers say they have an unacceptably high rate of failure with this type of castration, which makes sense when you see that a cattle Burdizzo is quite large and requires the use of two hands to operate.
+Some cattle ranchers say they have an unacceptably high rate of failure with this type of castration, which makes sense when you see that a cattle Burdizzo is quite large and requires two hands to operate.

 The goat and sheep Burdizzo is much smaller and can be closed with one hand by most people.
-The Side Crusher is even smaller so can be used by people with smaller hands or less strength.
+The Side Crusher is even smaller, so people with smaller hands or less strength can use it.
 That means I can hold the cord with one hand while clamping with the other hand, so there is very little chance that the cord can slip out of the crusher.

 We started using the Burdizzo more than 10 years ago and have not had any failures in hundreds of goats wethered and only a few failures in sheep.
 We started using the Side Crusher in 2019 to wether both sheep and goats and have had 0 failures.

-The following photos show the difference between 3 brothers — two that were castrated and one that was left intact.
+The following photos show the difference between three brothers — two that were castrated and one that was left intact.

 The main disadvantage of this method is that most people and many vets are unfamiliar with it, and some goats wind up getting castrated a second time needlessly.
-It is very important that if you use this on kids that you are selling that you explain to the new owners that the testicles will not disappear for months, but that they are non-functioning because the blood flow has been eliminated.
+If you use this on kids you are selling, it is very important that you explain to the new owners that the testicles will not disappear for months but are non-functioning because the blood flow has been eliminated.

-Feel free to share this article and these photos with buyers so that they can see how large testicles get on an intact buck of the same age as his two brothers that had been wethered with an emasculator.
+Feel free to share this article and these photos with buyers so that they can see how large testicles can grow on an intact buck of the same age as his two brothers that had been wethered with an emasculator.

-If you want to learn more about the Side Crusher from Premier1 Supplies, check out my review.
+Check out my review if you want to learn more about the Side Crusher from Premier1 Supplies.

 Surgical Castration of Goats